 Petersburg is a tiny town located in the state of Tennessee.
 With a population of 542 people and just one neighborhood, Petersburg is the 332nd largest community in Tennessee.
-Petersburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
 40.77% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Petersburg is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (15.88%), office and administrative support (8.15%), and law enforcement and fire fighting (6.01%).